 From cave drawings to urban graffiti, images and words shape the way we perceive the world.
-It is adequately established that our environment affects us in fundamental ways, and that visual art literally changes our consciousness when we look at it.
-If you wander through any city street, or drive on the highway you will see advertising everywhere.
+Visual art literally changes our consciousness when we look at it.
+Our environment affects us in fundamental ways, shaping our culture and the way we think.
+If you wander through any city street or drive on the highway you will see advertising everywhere.
 Billboards and posters cluttering our visual landscape with messages to buy this or that.
-What if public space was used to convey a shared idea from within the community instead of a brand that is privately owned by a corporation?
+What if public space was filled with art from the community instead of corporate brands that are privately owned?

-The current global narrative is one steeped in the wounds and trauma of history.
-Many humans see themselves in an endless struggle to pay bills, pitted against each other in a competition for scarce resources.
-The resources, which come from the earth, are extracted without reverence or respect for the natural systems of life that they support.
-This is rooted in an outdated belief system that is described in more detail here, which has humans at war with their own environment instead of collaborating with it harmoniously.
+The current narrative is one steeped in the wounds and trauma of history.
+Many people see themselves in an endless struggle to pay bills.
+Feeling pitted against each other in a competition for scarce resources.
+The resources, are extracted without reverence or respect for the natural systems of life.
+This is rooted in an outdated belief system that has us at war with our environment instead of collaborating with it harmoniously.
 A powerful way to shift these beliefs is through images that model a different story.

 What if advertising was used to inspire thought and connection instead of encourage mindless consumption and competition?